asaikali/tap-up-and-running/03-full/readme.md

+# All K8s Distributions

+1. TAP includes a collection of daemon sets, envoy and appliveview.
+If your worker nodes do not have enough free vCPU then scheduling of some daemonsets will fail.
+Make sure to use worker nodes with at least 4 vCPU to give enough room for a demo environment.

 # EKS Specific install notes

 1. AWS ECR registry only issues short lived credentials.
 This is difficult to setup with Tanzu Build Service.